stephennimmo/ocp4-upi-install/README.md

 `/ocp/openshift-install wait-for bootstrap-complete --dir=/ocp/install --log-level=debug`

+Once complete, proceed to install the control plane machines.

 # Install RHCOS on Control Plane Machines

+Download the RHCOS installer and flash a USB drive.

 Boot into your instance using the RHCOS ISO Installer

-Once booted; press tab on the boot menu rhcos
+Once booted, press tab on the boot menu and append the following to the end of the boot options.

-Add your staticips and coreos options.
-Here is an example of what I used for my bootstrap node. (type this ALL IN ONE LINE ...I only used linebreaks here for ease of readability...but type it all in one line)
+> These need to be entered on one line, no CR.
+They are formatted for your readability.

+> The example below is for the first control plane machine.

 ```
 ip=192.168.1.12::192.168.1.1:255.255.255.0:nuc2.snimmo.com::none